JoeHolt/HandGestureRecognizer/docs/index.md

 ## CS 639 Semester Project - Hand Gesture Recognition

 Over the course of the past semester, I have been working to build a Hand Gesture Recognition application.
-The application uses computer vision technique we learned about in the course to segment a webcam stream and make a prediction based on the segmented images.
+The application uses computer vision techniques we learned about in the course to segment a webcam stream and make a gesturee prediction based on the segmented images.
 In the current build, the application takes a webcam stream as input and then attempts to guess a hand gesture within the image stream.
 Based on said image, it will preform various actions on the computer (such as increasing the volume).
 This web page discusses the motivation, approach, implementation, result and problems encountered while working on the project.
 Feel free to email me with any questions or concerns.

 ### Motivation

 The primary reason I choose this topic is because I am interested in how artificial intelligence and computer vision can be used to make computers more accessible to those with disabilities that don't allow them to interact with a computer in the traditional way we expect (ie mouse and keyboard).
-While the current version of the project only works with common hand gestures, my goal was to make it expandable such that one day those with disabilities will be able to use it.
+While the current version of the project only works with common hand gestures, my goal long term was to make it expandable such that one day those with disabilities will be able to use it.

-On top of this reason, I also picked this topic because I thought it would be a great opportunity to work with a variety of machine learning and computer vision topics we learned about over the course of the semester, including but not limited to:
+On top of this, I also picked this topic because I thought it would be a great opportunity to work with a variety of machine learning and computer vision topics we learned about over the course of the semester, including but not limited to:

 - Image Segmantion
 - Object recognition